Machine Learning from Human Preferences

 Structure of this book

-The book has three parts which introduce fundamental models, present learning paradigms, and discuss assumptions.
+The book has three parts which introduce foundational models, present learning paradigms, and discuss societal considerations.

 Part 2: Learning

-The second part introduces several approaches to learning from comparisons.
+The second part introduces approaches to learning from and acting on comparisons.

 How to engage with this book

-There are three models of reading, and teaching with, this book.
-Chapter 1 is underlying all of the book, so is part of all of these pathways.
+There are four models of reading, and teaching with, this book.
+Chapter 1 is foundational to all of the book, so is part of all of these pathways.

-For practitioners and those teaching applied AI content, we recommend a reading of Chapters 1, 2, 4, and 7, which can be used as a sequence in an early graduate course on Machine Learning.
-This sequence allows highlighting human data sources in an introductory machine learning course.
+• For practitioners and those teaching applied AI content, we recommend Chapters 1, 2, and 4, which can be used as a sequence in an early graduate course on Machine Learning.
+This sequence covers foundations, learning methods, and decision-making with human preferences.

-For those with deep background in machine learning, we propose to study Chapters 2-4 and 7.
+• For those with deep background in machine learning, we propose to study Chapters 2-4.
 These chapters maximize the amount of machine learning covered, and are suitable for a deep learning-based course on machine learning.

-For those interested in the methodological and theoretical foundations of machine learning from comparisons, we recommend a reading of Chapters 1, 5, 6, and 7.
-Chapters 1 and 5 study the underpinnings of revealed preferences and aggregation, Chapter 6 critiques these assumptions, and Chapter 7 looks at broader ways of eliciting preferences.
-It is suitable for critical study in a course on Computation and Society.
+• For those interested in the societal and theoretical foundations of machine learning from comparisons, we recommend Chapters 1, 5, and 6.
+Chapter 1 establishes the modeling foundations, Chapter 5 studies aggregation and mechanism design, and Chapter 6 examines fairness and value alignment.
+This pathway is suitable for a course on Computation and Society.

 Prior knowledge